liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### <runtime-portlet> tag can't be used anymore in the body of Web Content Articles
+### Removed Support for runtime-portlet Tag in Body of Web Content Articles
 - **Date:** 2015-Sep-17
 - **JIRA Ticket:** LPS-58736

 #### What changed?

-The tag <runtime-portlet> won't be replaced by a portlet if it is found in the body of a web content anymore.
+The tag `runtime-portlet` is no longer replaced by a portlet if it is found in the body of a web content article.

 #### Who is affected?

-Any Web Content in the database (JournalArticle table) which uses this taglib.
+This affects any web content in the database (`JournalArticle` table) that uses this tag.

 #### How should I update my code?

-Embeding another portlet is only supported from a template.
-You should embed the portlet using the call to theme.runtime.
+Embedding another portlet is only supported from a template.
+You should embed the portlet using the call to `theme.runtime`.

+**Example**

 In Velocity:

-`$theme.runtime("145")`
+    $theme.runtime("145")

-In Freemarker:
+In FreeMarker:

-`${theme.runtime("145")}``
+    ${theme.runtime("145")

 #### Why was this change made?

-To improve the performance of web content articles while enforcing a single way to embed portlets into the page in order to test it better.
+This change improves the performance of web content articles while enforcing a single way to embed portlets into the page for better testing.

 ---------------------------------------